Upcoming Discipline Hearings

 Summary of Allegations

-As a result of a referral by the Inquiries, Complaints and Reports Committee, it is alleged that Ramy Mallouk, while engaged in the practice of pharmacy as owner, Designated Manager, and/or dispensing pharmacist at [the Pharmacy], committed professional misconduct in that he:
+As a result of a referral by the Inquiries, Complaints and Reports Committee, it is alleged that Jaspreet Sahota committed professional misconduct, between in or about October 2021 and in or about May 2023, while engaged in the practice of pharmacy as owner, director, shareholder, Designated Manager, and/or pharmacist at Fort William Medical Pharmacy in Thunder Bay, Ontario, in that he:

 In particular, it is alleged that he: